 Note: This blog post is from 2012.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Have you ever opened the ColdFusion Enterprise Server monitor, only to find that all the pods on the front page are blank?
+And I may revise the content as necessary.Have you ever opened the ColdFusion Enterprise Server monitor, only to find that all the pods on the front page are blank?
 More specifically, have you noticed that the "start" buttons at the top are not there?
 See below for an example.
 The good news is that there's an easy "solution" to get it working correctly again.

 This entry discusses the problem and solution.

 The problem: what it looks likeIf you've experienced this problem before, you know just what I mean.
 But if it's not yet happened to you, here's what we're talking about.
 Notice the red circled areas in the image (I'll explain the green arrows in a moment).

 When this happens, there's no point in trying to proceed to look at any of the monitor's interfaces or tabs.
 It's not yet successfully talking to the server, so there's nothing it will be able to show other than the shell of the monitor's interface.
 (If it's just SOME pods that are blank and not all, that's a separate matter, which I'll discuss in a moment.)